Cruise Ship Tour Schedule

 Email us at email@example.com to book your reservation today!

 This tour is PERFECT for our Cruise Ship visitors!
-We begin up the historic Tramway site, then into the capital village of Pago Pago.
+There are a minimum of 7 stops on this tour.
+We begin up the historic Tramway site, then over to the National Park visitors center.
 We then head up and over the Afono Pass for an up close look at Rainmaker Mountain and a breathtaking view of Pago Pago harbor.
-We'll then descend into the village of Vatia to see the awesome Pola Island.
+We'll then descend into the village of Vatia to see the awesome Pola Island, which is in the National Park.
 We visit the Flower Pot Rock and finish up at our watersports facility on Utulei Beach with complimentary refreshments and WiFi!!
 Feel fee to rent a kayak, or stand up paddle board and enjoy!

 Tour Cost USD $60 per person - Tour Length 3 hours. email firstname.lastname@example.org to request a booking!